jeffren716/Painter/README.md

 ## Timeline and Implementation

-Currently a work in progress.
+Created as a one week challenge.

 ## Bonus features